 Some blood tests, called cardiac enzymes, can check whether the heart muscle is damaged, and indicate if a person has had a heart attack.

 Types of cardiac enzyme tests

 What is being tested?

 Troponin is a protein found in the heart muscle.
-When the heart muscle is injured, they are released into the bloodstream and the levels that can be detected using blood tests go up.
+When the heart muscle is injured, troponin is released into the bloodstream and the level that can be detected goes up.
 This can happen during and after a heart attack.
 Often the test will be done more than once to monitor for damage.

 Why would I need this test?

 You could need this type of test if your doctor suspects that you might be having, or have had, a heart attack or other kinds of damage to your heart muscle.
 This test might be done if there is an abnormality on a heart tracing (electrocardiogram or ECG) that suggests heart attack or heart muscle damage.